deuch/RAG/README.md

     - rag-webapp:1.0
     - rag-adminwebapp:1.0
     - rag-backend:1.0
-6. You need to create a scope map and a associated token to be able to push those images
+6. You need to create a scope map and a associated token to be able to pull those images

 ## Deployment parameters